aave-dao/aave-proposals-reports/reports/126-aave-v2-polygon-risk-parameter-updates.md

 :white_check_mark: BGD reviewed the payload before the proposal was submitted.

-:question: The proposal includes a proper tests suite, checking all necessary post-conditions.
+:white_check_mark: The proposal includes a proper tests suite, checking all necessary post-conditions.

 :white_check_mark: BGD reviewed the procedure followed to submit the proposal.